anbaig/sample-encryption-in-transit-for-kubernetes/deploy-ingress/README.md

 **Note for private certificates**: Since the certificate is issued by a private CA, your browser will show a warning.
 To trust the certificate, you need to import the CA certificate into your trust store.

-**Note for public certificates**: The certificate should be trusted by browsers, but DNS validation may be required during certificate issuance.
+**Note for public certificates**: The certificate should be trusted by browsers.

 ## Customization